On-Premises Phone System vs. Hosted Cloud Phone System

 Flexibility for remote teams

-A cloud-hosted solution is much more flexible for distributed and remote teams.
-Employees don’t need to use their personal devices when they’re out of office or working remotely.
+A cloud-hosted solution is much more flexible for distributed and remote teams in multiple locations.
+Employees don’t need to use their personal devices when they’re out of the office or working remotely.
 They can use their business phone number on a mobile device to make and receive work calls.
-People on the end of the line won’t notice any difference.

 Reliability

 We already know that on-premise solutions typically come with large upfront costs and limited features.
-But that doesn’t mean you should rule them out completely.
-On-premise solutions are still favored by some companies.
+But that doesn’t mean you should rule them out completely; this option is still favored by some companies.

 1. How much can you afford to spend?

-Arguably the most important thing to consider when choosing between hosted VoIP and on-premise phone systems is the cost.
+Arguably the most important thing to consider when choosing between hosted VoIP and on-premises phone systems is the cost.

-Both providers will give an upfront cost and monthly service fee when you enquire.
-But, it’s worth noting that overall, VoIP is much cheaper than on-premise solutions when it comes to total cost of ownership.
+Both providers will give you an upfront cost and monthly service fee when you inquire.
+But it’s worth noting that, overall, VoIP is much cheaper than premise based phone systems when it comes to total cost of ownership.

-Sure, there’s a monthly fee to stay connected—but maintenance costs aren’t as high because it’s managed by your provider remotely.
-You don’t need IT coming in for repairs to the network.
+Sure, there’s a monthly fee to stay connected, but maintenance costs aren’t as high because it’s managed by your provider remotely without disrupting service.
+You don’t need IT coming in to a physical office for updates or repairs to the network.

 2. Do you have a remote team?